-The Ruby Mountain Interagency Hotshot Crew (IHC) is looking for qualified, highly motivated, physically fit personnel to join our elite firefighting team.
-The 2012 Fire Season was our twelfth season as an established Hotshot Crew.
-Twelve years in which we have built a foundation of high standards, quality work ethic and outstanding customer service.
-There was a strong core of returning personnel for the 2012 season.
-We expect the same for 2013.
-However, there may be a few positions open for the 2013 season both permanent and seasonal.
+The Ruby Mountain Interagency Hotshot Crew (IHC) is looking for qualified, highly motivated, physically fit personnel to join our elite firefighting crew.
+The 2015 Fire Season was our fifteenth season as an established Hotshot Crew.
+Fifteen years in which we have built a foundation of high standards, quality work ethic and outstanding customer service.
+There was a strong core of returning personnel for the 2015 season.
+We expect the same for 2016.
+However, there may be a few positions open for the 2016 season, both permanent and seasonal.

 Recruitment Presentation (PDF)

 Front row, left to right: Blake Harding, Nick Segura, Chris Freeborn, Sean Wiedenmann, Michael Tollefsrud, Justin Zabala, Zach Van Abbema, Chris Powell, Jake Lancaster.